Sarabor/Grafana/README.md

 Choose a folder for the Grafonnet Library and clone the repository: https://github.com/grafana/grafonnet-lib.git

-For best usage create a path variable to grafonnet-lib.
+For best usage create a user variable to grafonnet-lib.
 I called mine "grafonnet".

 ### jq